timmedia/parallelizer/README.md

 Furthermore, you will find the following Jupyter notebooks:

-- [profiling.ipynb](profiling.ipynb) was used to profile the unpotimized model.
+- [profiling.ipynb](profiling.ipynb) was used to profile the unoptimized model.

 - [run-models.ipynb](run-models.ipynb) allows you to run both the optimized and unoptimized models.
 Warning: If you want to execute the optimized model on your local machine, you might encounter an error;  please use the `mpirun` CLI instead.
 The printed computation times were used to create the files inside [measurements/](measurements/).